Advocacy group says TikTok violated FTC consent decree and children's privacy rules

+The Center for Digital Democracy, Campaign for a Commercial-Free Childhood and others said TikTok had failed to take down all videos made by children under the age of 13, as it agreed to do under a consent agreement with the FTC announced in February 2019.
+TikTok spokeswoman Hilary McQuaide said in response to the new complaint that "we take privacy seriously and are committed to helping ensure that TikTok continues to be a safe and entertaining community for our users."

-At the time, the FTC said that TikTok, then known as Musical.ly, had known that young children used the app and had failed to get parental consent to collect their names, email addresses and other personal information.
+As part of the consent agreement, the FTC had said that TikTok, then known as Musical.ly, had known that young children used the app and had failed to get parental consent to collect their names, email addresses and other personal information.
 It paid a fine of $5.7 million.
-But, the privacy advocates said, TikTok failed to delete personal information about users age 12 and younger as they promised as part of the consent agreement.
+But, the privacy advocates said, TikTok failed to delete personal information about users age 12 and younger as it had promised as part of the consent agreement.

 In addition, TikTok fails to post on its homepage an easy-to-find link to its privacy policy, the groups said.
 "TikTok continues to be one of the most popular apps in the world, and it is widely used by children and teens in the United States, so it is especially important that the FTC promptly and thoroughly investigate TikTok's practices and take effective enforcement action," the groups said in their complaint.